StephaneDucasse/StephaneDucasse.github.io/site/freebooks.md

 You can find a lot more recent and free books (Spec, Pharo by Example Updated, Pharo with Style, Learning OOD with TDD, and many more) at http://books.pharo.org.

-Most the new books around Pharo are hosted at http://github.com/SquareBracketAssociates and each project has an automatic build with the latest PDF version.
+Most of the new books around Pharo are hosted at http://github.com/SquareBracketAssociates and each project has an automatic build with the latest PDF version.

 ## Some other books